 Hip bursitis is also called trochanteric bursitis.
 Hip bursitis is caused by inflammation in the bursae of the hip.
-This is typically caused by overuse and this implies that there is either abnormal forces going through the hips or too much normal forces going through the hip.
+This is typically caused by overuse.

 There are two categories of why bursae may become inflamed.
-The first is mechanical factors and this may include trauma, prolonged pressure (through compressive exercises) and repetitive stress such as that in overuse injuries.
-The second reasons are classified as non-mechanical and this involves getting an infection in the bursae or systemic inflections such as rheumatoid arthritis or gout that infect the bursae.
+The first is mechanical factors and this may include trauma, prolonged pressure (through compression) and repetitive stress such as that in overuse injuries.
+The second reasons are classified as non-mechanical and this involves getting an infection in the bursae or systemic conditions such as rheumatoid arthritis or gout.

 You may also be interested in these articles